uksrc-developers/skaeor/hera/nrao/README.md

 ## Run `hera_pspec`

 In this test, JB ran `hera_pspec` on a subset of the full dataset used by HERA to ensure the python environment can run `hera_pspec` and generate the files that get fed into the notebook.
-JB used a subset of the full HERA data for this test so the test would run more quickly.
+JB used a subset of the full HERA data (4 out of 20 files) for this test so the test would run more quickly.
+JB also reduced the number of frequencies and baselines in the `hera_pspec` analysis to further reduce the runtime.
 For this test the three files of interest in this directory are

-- `pspec_params_LPXLTK.yaml`: yaml file containing file paths and analysis parameters for `hera_pspec`
+- `pspec_params_LPXLTK.yaml`: yaml file containing file paths and analysis parameters for `hera_pspec`.
+The changes made in this file to reduce the frequency and baseline axes are marked with in-line comments.
 - `pspec_pipe.py`: python file which reads in the parameters in `pspec_params_LPXLTK.yaml` and runs `hera_pspec`
 - `run_pspec_LPXLTK.sh`: slurm sbatch script which calls `pspec_pipe.py`